tarunprof4/Clean-Architecture/README.md

 Swagger url - http://localhost:14499/swagger/index.html

 Clean Architecture Folder structure
 1) Presentation Library - Self explantory, entry and exit point for the request
 2) Application Library - this should contain logic as a workflow to complete the request.
 For eg here first the request makes a call in domain library to check if the customer is allowed to register.
 If allowed then it calls repository layer.
-This layer doesnt contain actual domain logic.
+This layer DOESNT contain actual domain logic.
-Note: For eg. CanCustomerRegister() method is written in domain layer and not in Application layer and this distinction is very important.
+Note: For eg. CanCustomerRegister() method is written in domain layer and not in Application layer and THIS DISTINCTION is very important.
 3) Domain - this layer contains real domain logic(also called use cases) around which the software is built.
-4) Infrastructure folder has 2 class libraries - under infrasturce comes connection to external systems like database, sending emails, sending sms etc.
+4) Infrastructure folder has 2 class libraries - under infrasturce comes connection to EXTERNAL SYSTEMS like database, sending emails, sending sms etc.
 a) Repository - Self explantory, used to persist the data
 b) SendEmail - Self explantory, used to send emails